rishusinghal15/JU_CRT_PHASE_2/README.md

 └── README.md
 ```

-Each folder contains the solutions practiced on that particular day.
+Each folder contains the solutions to the questions practiced on that particular day.

 ## Topics Covered